 Bob quickly confirmed Leonard Hodgson was also in the 2/4th and tragically did not return to Australia.

 Bob’s father suffered ill health following his return to Australia.
-It was apparent Leonard Hodgson’s watch had somehow been unknowingly mixed with his mother’s belongings for all these years.
+It was apparent Leonard Hodgson’s watch had somehow been unknowingly mixed with Bob’s mother’s belongings for all these years.

 We believe Tim Hodgson gave his watch to Bob Phelps at Khonkan where Phelps was working as an orderly.
 Due to the ravages of ulcers, Hodgson had bravely undergone an amputation of his leg below his knee.
 It had not been successful and tragically Tim Hodgson died following a second operation to amputate above his knee.
 The success rate for amputations was minimal.